Limmen/csle/docs/_docs/faq.md

 **Q: How do I generate plots?**

 **A:** CSLE does not have its own plotting library.
-Plots can be created through standard libraries, e.g. matplotlib.
+Plots can be created through standard libraries, e.g., matplotlib.

 **Q: How do I install CSLE?**